⚠️

 💡

-A lived-experience tip that's worth raising with your urologist: changing the catheter weekly — rather than every 3–4 weeks — has been, for many people with SCI, the single most effective change for preventing recurrent UTIs.
+A lived-experience tip that's worth raising with your urologist: changing the catheter weekly — rather than every 3–4 weeks — is, for many people with SCI, what finally brought their recurrent UTIs under control.
+This is lived experience rather than something proven in trials, so treat it as a conversation to have with your urologist.
 A newer catheter means less biofilm and encrustation for bacteria to live on.
 The catch is supplies: insurance often only covers a monthly change, so you may need your urologist to document recurrent UTIs and write a prescription for more frequent changes and extra catheters.
 The evidence for an exact interval is individual, so work this out with your provider — but it's a conversation a lot of people wish they'd had sooner.

 What You Need